touchlab/SKIE/website/docs/intro.md

 To see how to add SKIE to your project, check out the [Installation doc](/docs/Installation.mdx).

-*Please note that SKIE is still under active development, has not been publicly released, and it's use should be considered experimental.*

 ## Coroutines Interop

 While it's possible to use Kotlin Coroutines in KMP, the support is far from complete.